-Anyway, back to the story of our Summer so far.
-Just as our brief break began, our cat Bhakti was diagnosed with a highly advanced stage of intestinal lymphoma.
-That was completely unexpected, devastating and sadly no hope was offered.
-Conventional treatments, with their many devastating side effects, still only offer, at best, a life expectancy of just a few short months.
+However, just as our brief Summer break began, our cat Bhakti was diagnosed with a highly advanced and aggressive type of intestinal lymphoma.
+This news was completely unexpected and devastating, especially in light of the fact that no hope was offered.
+Conventional treatments, with their many crippling side effects, still only offer at best, a life expectancy of just a few short weeks or months.
 We spent a significant amount of time researching all options available for Bhakti.
 The stage of cancer that he is in, apparently only allows for remedial help, i.e. pain relief, anti-inflammatories, etc. We learned that Veterinary Science does not even attempt to seek a cure, but rather hopes to alleviate the accompanying symptoms until the inevitable end arrives; in other words when the drugs fail, the body becomes too toxic, or is no longer able to metabolize the drugs.
 It is just curious that with all the liberal amounts of money being thrown at our so-called scientists to find a true cure for cancer, none has yet been found.
-Perhaps, the lucrative incomes derived from the production of pharmaceutical drugs, does not offer a true incentive?
+Perhaps, the lucrative incomes derived from the production of pharmaceutical drugs, do not offer a true incentive?

 As you might imagine, this has been quite an experience.
 Having rescued and adopted into our family quite a number of animals over the years, we are very familiar with the journey of life, and the process of birth and death.
 These cycles are a normal part of life.
-But, the question begs to be asked, why as a society at large, we have not endeavored to find a truly humane and effective treatment for cancer for both ourselves and our animal companions?
+The question needs to be asked, why as a society at large have we not endeavored to find a truly effective and humane treatment for cancer, both for ourselves and our animal companions?

 As of this moment, Bhakti is still alive, supported by holistic veterinary means (turmeric, boswellia and homeopathy) and lots and lots of love.
 He amazes all of us on a daily basis with his ever present fighting spirit and will to live.
 His courage is inspiring.

-Amidst our work and our care of Bhakti, we were also inundated with massive storms – unheard of sand storms.
+Amidst our work and our care for Bhakti, we were also inundated with massive storms – unheard of sand storms.
 Remember the wall of dust that hit Phoenix, AZ last year?
 We came very close to that this summer.
 Wow!
 Then followed the hail, as a result of the cooler Northern air moving South, turning the ground white, like a fresh snowfall in Winter.
 The hail packed a damaging punch, we will have to restucco some walls and have the roof and skylights replaced as a result.
-Finally, after our prolonged drought, the monsoon has arrived, which we are, on one hand, ecstatic about, but on the other, we now get a little nervous every time it rains, due to the damaged roof and walls.
+Finally, after our prolonged drought, the monsoon has arrived.
+We are on one hand ecstatic, but on the other, we now get a little nervous every time it rains, due to the damaged roof and walls.
 Everything is awaiting insurance settlement and ensuing repair.
-Living in the Southwest High Desert, truly is feast or famine, all or nothing.
-We went for nearly eight months without a drop of moisture before the monsoon came.
+Living in the High Desert Southwest truly is feast or famine, all or nothing.
+Before this recent monsoon arrived, we went for nearly eight months without a drop of moisture.
 On the upside, it is finally greening up all around us, like a belated Spring in the midst of Summer.

 The excessive heat leading up to our present monsoon has inspired today’s recipe.
 The mere thought of turning on the stove when it is in the mid to upper 90s everyday is unappealing.
 Our morning ritual has now become a green energy soup or a green smoothie, but with the abundance of fruit available, a savory fruit soup offers another delicious and easy to make alternative for lunch.
-You will need a blender (does not have to be a high end one – we used a Ninja) and the following ingredients:
+You will need a blender (a Vitamix would be nice, but is not necessary – we used a Ninja) and the following ingredients: